department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/unemployability.md

 ---
 layout: page-breadcrumbs.html
-title: VA individual unemployability (Veterans who can't work due to a disability)
+title: VA Individual Unemployability (Veterans who can't work due to a disability)
 display_title: Unemployability
-description: Find out how to file for VA individual unemployability compensation if you're an unemployed Veteran who can't work due to a service-connected disability.
+description: Find out how to file for VA Individual Unemployability compensation if you're an unemployed Veteran who can't work due to a service-connected disability.
 With this benefit, you may be able to get disability compensation or benefits at the same level as a Veteran who has a 100% disability rating.
 concurrence: complete
 source: http://www.benefits.va.gov/COMPENSATION/claims-special-individual_unemployability.asp
 plainlanguage: 11-2-16 certified in compliance with the Plain Writing Act